Resetting in Stochastic Optimal Control

 where the subscript ``res'' in $\bm{x}_{\text{res}}$ stands for ``resetting location''.
 Similarly to the HJB framework, we aim at finding the optimal resetting rate $r$, as a function of $\bm{x}$ and $t$, that balances the trade-off between high rewards, measured over time by the function $R(\bm{x},t)$, and low operating costs, which depend on $r(\bm{x},t)$.
 To mathematically pose the optimization problem, we naturally extend the HJB paradigm and define the following payoff functional

-where $c(\bm{x},\tau)$ is the cost associated to resetting, $t_f$ is the time horizon up to which the system is controlled, and the symbol $\langle\ldots \rangle_{\bm{x_0}}$ indicates the average over all stochastic trajectories starting from $\bm{x_0}$ at time $t$ and evolving according to Eq.~\ref{eq:eom}.
+where $c(\bm{x},\tau)$ is the cost associated to resetting, $t_f$ is the time horizon up to which the system is controlled, and the symbol $\langle\ldots \rangle_{\bm{x_0}}$ indicates the average over all stochastic trajectories starting from $\bm{x_0}$ at time $t$ and evolving according to Eq.~\eqref{eq:eom}.
 Note that the payoff $\mathcal{F}$ is a functional and depends on the full function $r$.

-Remarkably, we find that the optimal resetting policy $r^*$ that maximizes $\mathcal{F}$ is \emph{bang-bang} \cite{S93}: the system is reset with probability one if its state is outside of a time-dependent domain $\Omega(t)$ and evolves freely otherwise
+Remarkably, we find that the optimal resetting policy $r^*$ that maximizes $\mathcal{F}$ is \emph{bang-bang} resulting in an impulsive control strategy \cite{S93}: the system is reset with probability one if its state is outside of a time-dependent domain $\Omega(t)$ and evolves freely otherwise

 The domain $\Omega(t)$ evolves according to

 where the optimal payoff function $J(\bm{x},t)=\max_{r}\mathcal{F}_{\bm{x},t}\left[r\right]$ is the solution of the differential equation